SemanticMatter/ci-cd/docs/workflows/cd_release.md

 Secondly, a job to update the documentation is run, however, this can be deactivated.
 The job expects the documentation to be setup with the [mike](https://github.com/jimporter/mike)+[MkDocs](https://www.mkdocs.org)+[GitHub Pages](https://pages.github.com/) framework.

+For more information about the specific changelog inputs, see the related [changelog generator](https://github.com/github-changelog-generator/github-changelog-generator) actually used, specifically the [list of configuration options](https://github.com/github-changelog-generator/github-changelog-generator/wiki/Advanced-change-log-generation-examples).

+!!! note
+    Concerning the changelog generator, the specific input `changelog_exclude_labels` defaults to a list of different labels if not supplied, hence, if supplied, one might want to include these labels alongside any extra labels.
+    The default value is given here as a help:
+    `'duplicate,question,invalid,wontfix'`

 ## Expectations

 This workflow should _only_ be used for releasing a single modern Python package.